-So, after a lot of research and effort spent looking for the correct teachable review that will supply you with all the information that you are seeking in a review, you came across this one.
+So, after a lot of research and effort spent looking for a genuine Teachable review that will supply you with all the information that you are seeking, you came across this one.

-You may be wondering how this teachable review would supply you with all of the information you want, and is teachable a good LMS?
-I’ve been using Teachable for two years and can tell you that it’s the best platform for you.
+You may be wondering how this Teachable review will supply you with all of the information you want and whether Teachable is a good learning management system.

 Teachable Review: Overview